Genetically modified crops: Improved photosynthesis

 Plants use non-photochemical quenching to protect them from excessive amounts of sunlight.
 Plants can switch on the quenching mechanism almost instantaneously, but it takes much longer for it to switch off again.
 During the time that it is switched on, the amount of energy that is wasted increases.
 A genetic modification in three genes allows to correct this (in a trial with tobacco plants).
 As a result, yields were 14-20% higher, in terms of the weight of the dry leaves harvested.
 The plants had larger leaves, were taller and had more vigorous roots.

 Another improvement that can be made on the photosynthesis process (with C3 pathway plants) is on photorespiration.
 By inserting the C4 pathway into C3 plants, productivity may increase by as much as 50% for cereal crops, such as rice.

 Improved biosequestration capability

-The Harnessing Plants Initiative focuses on creating GM plants that have increased root mass, root depth and suberin content.
+Biosequestration refers to the process of capturing and storing atmospheric carbon dioxide into living matter such as plants, trees and soil.
+Plants and trees act as carbon sinks by absorbing CO_{2} during photosynthesis and storing it in roots, stems, and leaves.
+It is also stored in the soil as soil organic carbon (SOC).
+Aquatic ecosystems such as mangroves, marshes and oceans also absorb and store massive amounts of CO_{2}.

+The Harnessing Plants Initiative focuses on creating GM crops like wheat, rice, maize and soybean that can create larger, deeper root systems that are enhanced to produce high amounts of suberin.
+Since suberin is highly resistant to decomposition, it locks the absorbed CO_{2} underground for decades to hundreds of years.
+Such modifications also help to replenish depleted soils, improve land quality, restore water levels and improve the tolerance of crops to drought.